Agoric/agoric-sdk/core/zoe/docs/zoe.md

 an exchange, or part of a private trade.
 The offer doesn't mention the particular mechanism because an important part of the design of Zoe is a __separation of concerns__.
-Zoe is responsible for enforcing what we call "offer-safety", and the smart contract that runs on top of Zoe is responsible for figuring out a proposed reallocation of resources.
+Zoe is responsible for enforcing what we call "offer safety", and the smart contract that runs on top of Zoe is responsible for figuring out a proposed reallocation of resources.
 To use an auction as an example, the smart contract is responsible for figuring out who wins the auction and how much they pay, but Zoe